kuvychko/complexplorer/README.md

 [Road to Reality](https://www.ams.org/notices/200606/rev-blank.pdf), Chapter 4 - Magical Complex Numbers, Sir Roger Penrose

 Complexplorer is a Python library for visualization of complex functions.
 The library was insipred by Elias Wegert's book ["Visual Complex Functions - An Introduction with Phase Portraits"](https://link.springer.com/book/10.1007/978-3-0348-0180-5) and it greatly benefitted from discussions and feedback that Elias kindly provided.
+The library supports enhanced phase portraits and several other visual styles.

 The library provides classes and functions to: